a1v0/a1v0.de/README.md

 1. Accessibility:
       - "Make sure every feature can be used when text size is increased by 200% and that content reflows to a single column when it’s increased by 400%."
 This currently doesn't happen on the footer or main menu.
-2. Find way to improve/refactor CSS, as it is gradually getting bloated.
-3. Improve breadcrumbs on mobile, so that they don't force the publication date to the edge.
+2. Improve breadcrumbs on mobile, so that they don't force the publication date to the edge.
 See especially the Regex category, which has a long display name.
-4. Replace boring bullet list of articles in categories with some sort of tile layout.
+3. Footer edits:
+     - Make footer look better on mobile
+     - Refactor inline CSS on footer
+     - Make sure the text in the footer takes up more flex space than the logo, i.e. ensure that the two elements don't each share half the screen width (is `stretch` what I need?).
+4. Find way to improve/refactor CSS, as it is gradually getting bloated.
 5. Lighthouse improvements:
      - "Remove unused JavaScript"
      - Legacy JavaScript in use